How AI in Construction is Changing Things for the Better

 Signs of AI coming through

 At the same time, construction project stakeholders are seeing fast growth in data generation and collection.
 What we don't have is a way for this data and insight to smoothly pass from project to project.
-This would maximise efficiency, productivity and safety, and build a transparent, co-operative construction industry.
+This would increase efficiency, productivity and safety, and build a transparent, co-operative construction industry.

 What is machine learning – and what does it mean for construction?